top of page

 Time4Learning: Pre-K Program

-Best for: Families seeking an online, interactive curriculum with automated tracking and flexible pacing
+Best for: Families seeking an online, interactive curriculum with automated tracking and flexible pacing.

-Ages: 3 to 5 years (Pre-K)
+Ages: 3 to 5 years (PreK-1 & PreK-2)

 Time4Learning is a fully digital homeschool platform offering structured online lessons in language arts, math, science, and social studies.
 It’s interactive and easy to use, making it ideal for tech-friendly families or working parents who want a self-paced option.